yuvalsol/POCOGenerator/README.md

                     *.cs
 </pre>

-Each POCO is wrapped in the following namespace structure **Namespace.Database.Database Object.Schema**.
+Each POCO is wrapped in the following namespace structure **Namespace.Database.Data Object.Schema**.

 Example: If the Namespace setting is set to "CustomNamespace", the Person.Person table is wrapped in this namespace